NayuOS is an ongoing project at Nexedi: since

 - Generic image amd64-generic is being built from now on

-- New build for Acer 14 For Work (codename lars) but currently with audio issues.
+- New build for Acer 14 For Work (board lars) but currently with audio issues.

-- New build for Google ChromeBook Pixel 2013 (codename link)
+- New build for Google ChromeBook Pixel 2013 (board link)

 - Board samus was omitted in this build